 Tennessee’s state and national parks are great places to see wild mammals, insects, and reptiles in Tennessee.
 Over 84 areas have been set aside in the state as natural areas, and they can be great places to see wildlife, including black bears, badgers, cougars, deer, and bobcats.
 Most wild creatures in Tennessee are not dangerous.
 Many species of hawks can be found in Tennessee too.

 Another great option is to go to the Great Smoky Mountains National Park.
-While you may see some badger and bobcat tracks if you go hiking, there are unique opportunities at this park to see rare creatures.
+While you may see some badger and bobcat tracks if you go hiking or biking, there are unique opportunities at this park to see rare creatures.
 Wildlife officials estimate that there are two bears per square mile of this park.
 In addition, you may see other creatures, including white-tailed deer, black bears, raccoons, wild turkeys, and woodchucks.

 Many species of spiders can also be found in the state of Tennessee.